Black Hole Perturbations and Quasinormal Modes in Hybrid Metric-Palatini Gravity: Introduction

 Ever since it was proposed, the HMPG theory has received wide attention.
 In cosmology, some interesting cosmological solutions have been found \cite{Capozziello:2012ny,Boehmer:2013oxa}, inflation \cite{Kausar:2019iwu} and cosmological perturbations \cite{Lima:2014aza} have been studied, and the dynamical analysis of HMPG cosmology has been carried out \cite{Carloni:2015bua}.
 The HMPG theory can be tested from cosmological observations \cite{Lima:2015nma,Lima:2016npg,Leanizbarrutia:2017xyd}.
 In astrophysics, it has been shown that the HMPG scalar field could mimic the behavior of dark matter \cite{Capozziello:2012qt,Capozziello:2013uya}, especially describe the flat region in galactic rotation curves \cite{Capozziello:2013yha}.
 In addition, the HMPG theory is able to support wormhole geometries \cite{Capozziello:2012hr,Lobo:2012ai,Korolev:2020ohi}.
-Very recently, the black hole solutions \cite{Danila:2018xya,Bronnikov:2019ugl,Bronnikov:2020vgg}, string-like objects \cite{Harko:2020oxq,1815835}, and other compact stellar objects \cite{Danila:2016lqx} in HMPG have also been investigated.
+Very recently, the black hole solutions \cite{Danila:2018xya,Bronnikov:2019ugl,Bronnikov:2020vgg}, string-like objects \cite{Harko:2020oxq,Bronnikov:2020zob}, and other compact stellar objects \cite{Danila:2016lqx} in HMPG have also been investigated.
 The Cauchy problem \cite{Capozziello:2013gza}, the Noether symmetry \cite{Borowiec:2014wva}, the post-Newtonian analysis \cite{Dyadina:2018jrk,Dyadina:2019dsu}, and constraints from stellar motions \cite{Borka:2015vqa} have been studied.
 Furthermore, the HMPG theory can be extended by including higher dimensions \cite{Fu:2016szo} and torsion fields \cite{Capozziello:2013dja}, with the motivation of the latter being to consider spinors.
+Recently, the hybrid formalism has been shown to preserve the Weyl symmetry when trying to unify the theory with standard model particles \cite{Edery:2019txq}.
 Also, a natural extension of the HMPG theory is to consider a general function of the two Ricci scalars \cite{Flanagan:2003iw,Tamanini:2013ltp}.
 This generalized HMPG theory contains two additional scalar degrees of freedom and has been explored in cosmology \cite{Rosa:2017jld,Bombacigno:2019did,Rosa:2019ejh,Sa:2020qfd} and astrophysics \cite{Rosa:2018jwp,Rosa:2020uoi}, although its hybrid structure may cause unwanted instabilities \cite{Koivisto:2013kwa,Jimenez:2020dpn}.
 For the review on HMPG, we refer the readers to Refs.~\cite{Capozziello:2015lza,Harko:2020ibn}.

 In this paper, we will adopt the scalar-tensor representation of the HMPG theory.
 Due to the complexity of the field equations, we will follow the work in Ref.~\cite{Danila:2018xya} to obtain the black hole solutions using numerical integrations.
 As opposed to the Palatini-$f(R)$ gravity, whose QNMs of charged black hole perturbations were studied in Refs.~\cite{Chen:2018mkf,Chen:2018vuw}, the HMPG theory contains a dynamical scalar degree of freedom and it is possible to obtain vacuum spacetimes different from their GR counterparts.
 We will focus on the spherically symmetric black hole spacetime in which both Ricci scalars are zero but the Ricci tensor is generically not.
 The black hole solutions will be obtained under the consideration of the requirements from the post-Newtonian analysis.
 We will focus on the axial gravitational perturbations of the HMPG black holes and derive the master equation.
 The QNM frequencies will be evaluated using the 6th order Wentzel-Kramers-Brillouin (WKB) method \cite{Konoplya:2019hlu}.